Passion Project – Introducing the new “Alexander Payne: His Journey in Film”

 If you are in Nebraska, you have an early bird opportunity to buy the book at KANEKO, 1111 Jones Street, in Omaha’s Old Market.
 It will be available for purchase during the remainder of the Storytelling Series run (through August 27) at this venue that is “an open space for open minds…”

 The book will be available at other venues, including bookstores and gift shops, during the course of the summer and fall.
-It is also be available through Barnes & Noble, on Amazon and for Kindle.
+It will also be available on Amazon and for Kindle.

 Strong praise for”Alexander Payne: His Journey in Film”–

 “This is without question the single best study of Alexander Payne’s films, as well as the filmmaker himself and his filmmaking process.
 In charting the first two decades of Payne’s remarkable career, Leo Adam Biga pieces together an indelible portrait of an independent American artist, and one that’s conveyed largely in the filmmaker’s own words.
 This is an invaluable contribution to film history and criticism – and a sheer pleasure to read as well.” –Thomas Schatz, Film scholar and author (“The Genius of the System”)

 “Alexander is a master.
 Many say the art of filmmaking comes from experience and grows with age and wisdom but, in truth, he was a master on day one of his first feature.
 Leo Biga has beautifully captured Alexander’s incredible journey in film for us all to savor.” – Laura Dern, actress, star of “Citizen Ruth”